robert-baldwin/pg-rebac/README.md

     G1 -->|viewer, prev: guest| D1(doc:1)
 ```

 Now each Object-Object relationship knows the previous relationship type.
-In this case the editors relationship between Group 1 and Document 1 applies only to members of Group 1.
-Similarly, the viewers relationship between Group 1 and Document 1 applies to guests of Group 1.
+In this case the "editor" relationship between Group 1 and Document 1 applies only to members of Group 1.
+Similarly, the "viewer" relationship between Group 1 and Document 1 applies to guests of Group 1.

-Now our cypher query becomes significantly more complex.
-We need to `UNWIND` each step of the path and compare the relationship type of each step to the previous step.

 Here's the cypher query that checks if User 2 can edit Document 1: